jpweideman/DL-Storm-Initiation-Nowcasting/src/training/README.md

 - All arguments used for the run are saved as `args.json` in the run directory for reproducibility.
 - Add `--no_wandb` to disable Weights & Biases logging.
+- To use [Weights & Biases](https://wandb.ai/) logging, add `--wandb_project "your-project-name"` to your command.
+This will log training metrics, model parameters, and enable experiment tracking.

 ## Example: Test a UNet 3D CNN Model